takafumihoriuchi/HandwrittenNumeralRecognition/README.md

 # Data Recognition
-install electron
-run with "electron ./main.js" at "project" directory
+##install electron and run with "electron ./main.js" at "project" directory